krislyn288/-kh-fsd-jul2022-demo/about-me.md

 how to tackel changes to same on of code on local and remote file name : Sharleen Krislyn Gomes
 DOB: april 22, 1989
+i like gardening
+my new interest is coding and computer science enjoy biking, jogging and anything that requires me to move but i also like lazy days